letsignit/exchange-script/readme.md

 "Filter":"*"
 ```

-#### SearchBaseFilter
+#### SearchBase
-The SearchBaseFilter is the [Get-ADUSer](https://docs.microsoft.com/en-us/powershell/module/addsadministration/get-aduser) SearchBase parameter.
+The SearchBase is the [Get-ADUSer](https://docs.microsoft.com/en-us/powershell/module/addsadministration/get-aduser) SearchBase parameter.
 Here, you specify an Active Directory 'Distinguished Name' to search under.
 If you don't specify a SearchBase, the script will get the current Domain DN.
 ```
-"SearchBaseFilter":"CN=Users,DC=virtualdevlsi,DC=devlsi"
+"SearchBase":"CN=Users,DC=virtualdevlsi,DC=devlsi"
 ```

 At this moment you can deploy the script and run it to configure Lesignit signatures to all the users you want to.